BangL/pyets2_telemetry_server/README.md

 ## Compatibility

-pyets2_telemetry_server has been tested with Euro Truck Simulator 2 version 1.35 on Ubuntu 18.04, with Python 3.6.
+pyets2_telemetry_server has been tested with Euro Truck Simulator 2 version 1.50 on Arch, with Python 3.12.3.

 ## Performance